 Conflicts of Interest and Financial Disclosures

 A conflict of interest may exist when an author (or the author’s institution or employer) has financial or personal relationships or affiliations that could influence (or bias) the author’s decisions, work, or manuscript.
-All authors are required to complete and submit a disclosure of potential conflict(s) of interest.
-Authors should also include conflict of interest disclosures in the Acknowledgment section of the submitted manuscript.
-Authors are expected to provide detailed information about all relevant financial interests, activities, relationships, and affiliations (other than those affiliations listed in the title page of the manuscript) including, but not limited to, employment, affiliation, funding and grants received or pending, consultancies, honoraria or payment, speakers’ bureaus, stock ownership or options, expert testimony, royalties, donation of medical equipment, or patents planned, pending, or issued.
+All authors are required to complete and submit a disclosure of potential conflict(s) of interest form.
+This form provides detailed information about all relevant financial interests, activities, relationships, and affiliations (other than those affiliations listed in the title page of the manuscript) including, but not limited to, employment, affiliation, funding and grants received or pending, consultancies, honoraria or payment, speakers’ bureaus, stock ownership or options, expert testimony, royalties, donation of medical equipment, or patents planned, pending, or issued.

-For all accepted manuscripts, the corresponding author will have been asked to confirm that each coauthor’s disclosures of conflicts of interest and relevant financial interests, activities, relationships, and affiliations and declarations of no such interests are accurate, up-to-date, and consistent with the disclosures reported in the Acknowledgment section of the manuscript because this information will be published in the Acknowledgment section of the article.
+For all accepted manuscripts, the corresponding author will be asked to confirm that each coauthor’s disclosures of conflicts of interest and relevant financial interests, activities, relationships, and affiliations and declarations of no such interests are accurate, up-to-date, and consistent with the disclosures reported in the Acknowledgment section of the manuscript because this information will be published in the article.
 The policy requiring disclosure of conflicts of interest applies for all manuscript submissions, including letters to the editor.

-All submitted manuscripts are reviewed initially by the JOSMA editor in chief.
-Manuscripts are evaluated according to the following criteria: material is original and timely, writing is clear, study methods are appropriate, data are valid, conclusions are reasonable and supported by the data, information is important, and topic has interest to the JOSMA readership.
-From these basic criteria, the editors assess a paper’s eligibility for publication.
-Manuscripts with insufficient priority for publication are rejected promptly.
-Other manuscripts are sent to consultants for peer review.
-Peer reviewer identities are kept confidential, but author identities are made known to reviewers.
+Manuscripts considered for publication are sent to associate editors or qualified outside reviewers with expertise in the related field for peer review.
+Reviews are conducted in a double-blind manner.
 The existence of a manuscript under review is not revealed to anyone other than peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.
 Identifying information remains confidential.
-Final decisions regarding manuscript publication are made by the editor in chief.
+Manuscripts generated “in-house” within OSMA leadership or editorial staff are subject to double-blind review outside OSMA personnel.
+Final decisions regarding manuscript publication are made by the editor-in-chief.